0ld-h3ad/DarkMatters-Fall2019/README.md

   * What are some activites in your life that are determined by what your smartphone/computer is able to do?
   * Think of your friends and family, if they were the designers of computer technology what would it do/look like?

 **Before Class:** Please write a response to the text, this can include questions, impressions, sketches, notes or your own ideas.
 Aim for 300 words or about half a page in standard settings.
-Please add it to the [TBD folder]() on Dropbox Paper by midnight the day before class.
+Please add it to the [TBD folder]() by midnight the day before class.

 ## Week 4 - Black Gooey Universe ##
 **Tuesday Oct 22, 10 AM**